-September 30th marked National Day for Truth and Reconciliation, a day dedicated to honouring the lost children and survivors of residential schools, as well as their families and communities.
+September 30th marks National Day for Truth and Reconciliation, a day dedicated to honouring the lost children and survivors of residential schools and their families and communities.

-Orange Shirt Day originates from the story of Phyllis Webstad from the Stswecem’c Xgat’tem First Nation.
+Today also marks Orange Shirt Day, a day that originates from the story of Phyllis Webstad from the Stswecem’c Xgat’tem First Nation.
 In 1973, on her first day at St. Joseph’s Residential School in Williams Lake, BC, Phyllis’s new orange shirt was taken from her, leading her to feel invisible.
 Forty years later, on September 30th, 2013, Phyllis spoke publicly for the first time about her experience, and thus began the Orange Shirt Day movement.
 The Orange Shirt Society also helped us source orange shirts for each Interac employee so we could all help raise awareness of the tragic legacy of residential schools and show our support to the Indigenous community and the Every Child Matters movement.
 You can learn more about the Orange Shirt Society here.

-Interac is committed to prioritizing diversity & inclusion and ensuring we are doing our part to better our communities.
+Interac is committed to prioritizing diversity & inclusion and ensuring we do our part to better our communities.
 We also understand that reconciliation and honouring Indigenous peoples doesn’t stop after one holiday, and so we are committed to continuing this work moving forward.